 Pietrasanta Sights and Attractions

 - Piazza del Duomo is the large main square.
-Here you'll find cafes, people-watching, art exhibits, the town's principal buildings, and of course the Duomo.
+Here you'll find cafes, people-watching, art exhibits, the town's principal buildings, and of course the Duomo, the town cathedral.

 - The Duomo, Church of San Martino, dominates the square.
 It was built in the fourteenth century but has been remodeled several times.
 The exterior is covered with marble and inside are murals by Aldemollo and other important works of art.

-- Palazzo Pretorio, housing the town offices and town theater, was acquired by the comune in the fourteenth century and has been remodeled several times.
-From the fourteenth to nineteenth centuries, it was center of the Vicar and the Captain of Justice and coats of arms can be seen on the marble facade.
+- Palazzo Pretorio, housing the town offices, was acquired by the comune in the fourteenth century and has been remodeled several times.
+From the fourteenth to nineteenth centuries, it was the center of the Vicar and the Captain of Justice and coats of arms can be seen on the marble facade.

-- The Bruno Antonucci Archaeology Museum is inside the 16th century Palazzo Moroni on Piazza del Duomo.
+- The Bruno Antonucci Archaeological Museum is inside the 16th century Palazzo Moroni on Piazza del Duomo.
 Exhibits range from prehistoric and Etruscan to medieval and Renaissance objects.

-- The Tour of the Hours, Torre delle Ore (clock tower), was first constructed in the 1500s, but its current look dates from 1860.
+- The Tower of the Hours, Torre delle Ore (clock tower), was first constructed in the 1500s, but its current look dates from 1860.

 - Bozzetti Sculpture Museum shows sketches, models and drawings of sculptures carried out by hundreds of Italian and foreign artists who worked at Pietrasanta, such as Botero, Cascella, Theimer, Folon, Mitoraj, Yasuda, Pomodoro, and Tommasi.
 It's in the St. Agostino complex.

 - St. Agostino's Church and Convent is a complex originating in the fourteenth century.
 The church is Romanesque and has a marble facade.
 Inside are many important paintings and frescoes and a restored wooden choir in the apse.
 It also hosts frequent art exhibits.
 The courtyard of the cloister is surrounded by marble columns and part of the frescoes that once adorned the walls are still visible.
 Today it houses the Center Cultural Luigi Russo, library, Museum of Sketches, and Bozzetti Sculpture Museum.